Practice like it's your last Performance. Perform like you never needed to Practice.

 ANAYAH CURTIS

 It is more than a pleasure to have someone as dedicated and reliable to assist in leading the group through more exciting terms to come.
-Please be sure to give her a warm welcome and a big congratulations on her promotion to the team.

 TAYLOR TALBOT